 Now brown your beef in the same pan.
 Then add your tomato sauce, vinegar, Worcestershire sauce, thyme, and salt.

-Finally, stir your peppers and onions back in with the beef and simmer for 10 minutes.
+Finally, stir your vegetables back in with the beef and simmer for 10 minutes.

 By now, your pepper halves should have become slightly softened in your oven.
 Take them out and fill them with your beef mixture.
 Divide the mixture between the halves, gently packing down the mixture.